 The average price of a timeshare can vary greatly depending on the location, size, and amenities of the timeshare.
 Generally, prices can range from a few thousand dollars to several hundred thousand dollars.

-A timeshare typically costs $22,942 for each period.
+A timeshare typically costs $24,140 for each period.
 The cost of annual upkeep is around $1,000.
 However, it might differ depending on the size of the property.

-Examine your finances to determine how you will pay for the timeshare if you decide to go through with the purchase.
+Examine your finances to determine how you will pay for the timeshare if you decide to go through with the investment.
 Using savings instead of loans may be preferable.
 While timeshare property developers could offer financing, it's often at a much higher interest rate than a bank and for a limited duration.
-Most banks won't lend money for a timeshare since the properties tend to lose value.
+Most banks will only lend money for a timeshare since the properties tend to lose value.
 A short-term personal loan is another option for funding but be prepared for hefty interest rates.

-This is why if you try to avoid maintenance fees, then a collection effort could be made by your resort ownership.
-If you continue to prevent your maintenance fees, the resort or collection agency could escalate your case to the point of foreclosure.
-Either way, your credit could be affected if you try to steer clear of paying any maintenance fees.
+If you avoid maintenance fees, your resort ownership could make a collective effort.
+The resort or collection agency could escalate your case to foreclosure if you refuse to pay your maintenance fees.
+Either way, your credit could be affected if you avoid paying maintenance fees.

 It can be easy to be deceived by a fraudulent timeshare exit team.
 They have seemingly popped up everywhere.
 Given that we're in a tough financial year – due to the COVID-19 pandemic – timeshare exit scams have started to realize they can trick even more people into paying money to exit their timeshares.